pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 <Tab title="Silver Account Plan" id="silver">

-New workspaces start with a Silver Account Plan by default.
+New Professional Workspaces start with a Silver Account Plan by default.
 The Silver Account Plan is free and offers basic WebOps tools and features.

 </Tab>

 <Tab title="Gold Account Plan" id="gold" active={true}>

-Gold Account Plan workspaces provide additional collaboration tools such as [Multidev](/guides/multidev), [Custom Upstreams](/guides/custom-upstream), and [Autopilot](/guides/autopilot) with automated visual regression testing.
+Professional Workspaces with a Gold Account Plan provide additional collaboration tools such as [Multidev](/guides/multidev), [Custom Upstreams](/guides/custom-upstream), and [Autopilot](/guides/autopilot) with automated visual regression testing.

-**To upgrade your Account Plan to Gold**:
+**To upgrade your Professional Workspace Account Plan to Gold**:

-1. Navigate to your Personal Workspace.
+1. Navigate to the Workspace Switcher located in the upper left corner of your Personal Workspace.
+If you already have a Professional Workspace, then navigate to that Professional Workspace using the Workspace Switcher and skip ahead to Step 6.

   ![Personal Workspace](../../../../images/guides/account-mgmt/personal-workspace.png)